-The same goes if you want to transfer domain to another registrar.
+The same goes if you want to transfer the domain to another registrar.

-One of things that you need to have access to is the domain’s EPP.
+One of the things that you need to have access to is the domain’s EPP.

 EPP (alternatively called an auth code, a transfer key, a transfer secret, an EPP code, EPP authentication code, or EPP authorization code) is a transfer secret key or code granted by all the domain name registrars.